andrew/ultimate-awesome/README.md

 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
+- [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.